Aluminium Scaffold TowerAluminium Scaffold Tower

 What the public sources actually support

-Official-source snapshot reviewed Mar 20, 2026.
+Base source snapshot reviewed Mar 27, 2026.
+Supplemental cross-market additions checked May 28, 2026.
 Each card separates what the source is good for from what still depends on the exact brand, model, standard edition, or instruction manual.

 Low-risk ladder guidance